erikgeiser/promptkit/README.md

 ---

-The selection prompt is highly customizable and also works well with custom types which for example enables filtering only on custom fields: [Code](https://github.com/erikgeiser/promptkit/blob/ea17c82a1ba5299a2eb2b00bc1b1b5baf4e52a5e/examples/selection_custom/main.go#L55-L70)
+The selection prompt is highly customizable and also works well with custom types which for example enables filtering only on custom fields: [Example Code](https://github.com/erikgeiser/promptkit/blob/main/examples/selection_custom/main.go)

 <p align="center">
   <a href="https://asciinema.org/a/Uw7QjXK7nZ0eHmigqIzdDXk3C" target="_blank"><img src="https://asciinema.org/a/Uw7QjXK7nZ0eHmigqIzdDXk3C.svg" /></a>